-Groundwater constitutes more than 95% of Earth's unfrozen freshwater.
-Given its vast reserves, broad geographical distribution, generally good quality and frequent availability at or near the point-of-use, it has become the foundation of many water management systems for drinking water, irrigation, and municipal and industrial uses.
+Groundwater constitutes more than 95 percent of Earth's unfrozen freshwater.
+Given its vast reserves, broad geographical distribution, generally good quality and frequent availability at or near the point-of-use, it has become the foundation of many water management systems for drinking water, irrigation and municipal and industrial uses.
 Still, and despite its importance, groundwater is largely undervalued and narrowly perceived.
-Even while the interrelationship between groundwater and surface water is well established by science, institutions at all levels struggle to effectively incorporate these concepts into laws, regulations, and sustainable management.
+Even while the interrelationship between groundwater and surface water is well established by science, institutions at all levels struggle to effectively incorporate these concepts into laws, regulations and sustainable management.

-An archaic piece of British common law, brought to the new world with the settlers, contributes to the problem.
+An archaic piece of British common law, brought to the New World with the settlers, contributes to the problem.
 Under these laws, the owner of a piece of property owns the water beneath it.
-This created situations nearly equivalent to telling a group of preschoolers that whoever can get their straws in the cup first will get the fruit punch.
+This has created situations nearly equivalent to telling a group of preschoolers that whoever can get their straws in the cup first will get the fruit punch.
 An 1861 court case in Ohio [Frazier v.
-Brown, 12 Ohio St. 294 (1861)] famously concluded that groundwater was too "secret, occult, and concealed" to regulate.
+Brown, 12 Ohio St. 294 (1861)] famously concluded that groundwater was too "secret, occult and concealed" to regulate.
 While water law has advanced somewhat, the aura of mystery remains.
 Even today, water dowsers (sometimes called water witches or diviners) are found using sticks and plumb bobs to suggest places to drill a well.

-Recognizing a critical need to elevate groundwater discussions, the American Water Resources Association (AWRA) and the National Ground Water Association (NGWA) joined forces to launch a Groundwater Visibility Initiative in early 2016.
+Recognizing a critical need to elevate groundwater discussions, in early 2016 the American Water Resources Association (AWRA) and the National Ground Water Association (NGWA) joined forces to make more transparent and attract attention to groundwater issues.
+Together they launched the Groundwater Visibility Initiative.

-These organizations understand the stakes for properly managing groundwater could not be higher.
+These organizations understand that the stakes for properly managing groundwater could not be higher.
 Over two billion people get drinking water from groundwater.
-In the USA, about 38% of the population regularly depends upon groundwater for its drinking water supply and that same percentage is groundwater's portion of irrigation water.
-Rural areas are often 100% dependent on groundwater.
+In the United States, about 38 percent of the population regularly depends upon groundwater for its drinking water supply and that same percentage is groundwater's portion of irrigation water.
+Rural areas are often 100 percent dependent on groundwater.

 Proper groundwater management may even contribute to improved national security.
 Corporate users have become very aware of the importance of the resource.
-Consider this statement about groundwater depletion from a decidedly corporate vantage point in a recent report by the Earth Security Group:
+Consider this statement about groundwater depletion from a decidedly corporate vantage point in a recent report by the Earth Security Group!:

 "The rapid depletion of aquifers is a systemic risk to one billion people in the world's growing economies.
 Aquifers are shared across national borders and have the potential to spark conflict.
 Companies must act beyond their site operations and help improve groundwater governance if they are to ensure their sustainable growth."
-(Foreword, 'Global Depletion of Aquifers', Chapter 4 in Earth Security Index 2016 Report, http://tinyurl.com/zdot9dp)